-Here are some things you should be able to do at a medical visit.
+Here are some things you should be able to do by the time you are ready to start high school.

 - 1. Spend some time alone with the doctor (without your mother or father or other adult). - 2.
-Ask your doctors for answers to the questions you have about your health. - 3.
-Let your doctors know when you don't understand. - 4.
-Answer many of the questions that the doctor asks about how you are feeling and how you have been doing.
+Answer some of the questions that the doctor asks about how you are feeling and how you have been doing.
 If you think about it, your doctors probably ask about the same stuff every time you see them.

 Write down the questions that your doctors ask at every visit.
-It's OK to ask your family for help remembering what these questions are.
+It's okay to ask your family for help remembering what these questions are.

-From the list on page 21 pick two questions you would like to answer at your next doctor's visit.
+Now pick one or two questions you would like to answer at your next doctors visit.
 Let your parents know that you would like to be the one to answer these questions.
 Try writing down what your answer would be.
-If you want to take responsibility for answering more questions, use another sheet of paper.